 - Mediation allows for more creative solutions than traditional litigation and can go beyond what the law would normally address.

 Mediators are not judges and therefore do not decide who is right or wrong.
 Mediators do not have authority to impose a settlement on the parties.
 Instead, the role of the mediator is to manage the process through which parties resolve their conflict, not to decide how the conflict should be resolved.

 Representation by Attorney

 Parties may be represented by an attorney in mediation but it is not required.
-The fee for a four-hour mediation session is $240 per party.
-This has been effective since November 1, 2009.
+The fee for a four-hour mediation session is $270 per party.

 Mediation is not about winning and losing, but rather about having an opportunity to identify solutions that work for all parties involved in the dispute.
 If the parties do not reach an agreement, they can still have the case handled by the court or resolved in some other way.